Painting SPECIAL EFFECTS & pro tips for more watercolor fun.

 Do you feel that you are a bit stuck ?

-This course is for anyone interested in starting to paint with watercolours and also for those who are already painting with them but would like to lift their work to the next level.
+This course is for anyone interested in starting to paint with watercolors and also for those who are already painting with them but would like to lift their work to the next level.

-I'll demonstrate every step of the way, from just using your brushes 'effectively', through to using other tools and substances.
-This course is a great place to start on your watercolour painting journey and if you are a complete beginner it is a great companion course to my 'Start WATERCOLOUR PAINTING EFFORTLESSLY, play & be creative'
+I'll demonstrate every step of the way, from just using your different brushes 'effectively', through to using other tools and substances.
+This course is a great place to start on your watercolor painting journey and if you are a complete beginner it is a great companion course to my 'Start WATERCOLOR PAINTING EFFORTLESSLY, play & be creative'

 Look over my shoulder as I talk about each one and SHOW you how to do them.